NailbatAubrey/Yume-Nikki-2024-Remake-Asset-Collaboration/README.txt

 green "<>code" button.
 It will prompt you to make a fork, which will let you edit everything in the file.
 Then when you're done with it, just DM me on discord.
-Its super easy to commit with the desktop client, I recommend downloading it and learnign how to make branches and commits.
+Its super easy to commit with the desktop client, I recommend downloading it and learning how to make branches and commits.
 The program has a built in tutorial.
 My discord is nailbataubrey.
 Just explain that you're DMing me about spritesheets so I know you're not a scammer xD